wirtzdan/website/content/blog/waking-up-meditation-experience/index.md

 ## 2. Meditating with the morning sun

-Meditating in the morning was the key for me to stay consistent with the practice.
+Meditating in the morning was the key for me to **stay consistent with the practice**.
 Not because the morning has a better effect per see.
 But I have the most control over how I spend my mornings and I can't say this about evenings.
 Sometimes I stay home and go to bed earlier, but on another day I could go out with friends and come back later in the night.
 Meditating in the mornings helped me to stick to daily habit and when I forget it in the morning, I was still able to do it throughout the day or in the evening.

 ## 3. You don't need a silent spot to meditate